Grab your sunblock and snorkel and make a day of it on Hanauma Bay. (Photo: Alamy)

 5. Stanley Park; Vancouver, B.C.

-One of the world’s best something-for-everyone locations, Stanley Park features gardens, totem poles, bike trails and other fun.
+One of the world’s best beaches offering something for everyone, Stanley Park features gardens, totem poles, bike trails and other fun.

 Beach lovers will find much to enjoy at this local, easily accessible hang.
 Wander to the waterfront for a break from all of Vancouver’s go–see–do (it’s a truly awesome city).
 With nine park beaches to choose from — one even sits on the side of a freshwater lake — there’s no end of aaaaah in sight.